 How blessed are those who dwell in Your house!
 They are ever praising You.

-For athletes, there is always an advantage to playing at home.
+In sports, there is always an advantage to playing at home.
 The team’s performance and winning percentages are much higher at home.
-Whether it is being on your field, having more fans, or some other factor, no one is quite sure.
-Everyone is convinced that if you are going to play an important game, you want to do it at home.
+Whether it is on your field, having more fans, or some other factor, no one is sure.
+Everyone is convinced that you want to do it at home if you are going to play an important game.
 For Christians, there is nothing like being in the presence of the Lord.
 We live better and are genuinely happier there than anywhere else in the world.
 Our joy in life is tied to spending time with the Lord.
 Are you enjoying the advantage of walking with the Lord?

 2 Kings 10:32-12:21